testleaftrainings/Playwright-JS-Jul-24/day15/README.md

-Here's the expanded README.md with additional details on OOP principles, including encapsulation, polymorphism, and abstraction.
-I've also included a table to compare these concepts.

----

 # OOPs for Playwright

 This README covers key TypeScript concepts, providing explanations and examples for each topic with a focus on web automation testing.